 Each spring our members their wives and families, and our concordant youth bodies assist the Folsom Community Parks and Recreation Department in conducting the Folsom "Eggstravaganza."
 With other community based organizations we organize and present a spring fair that includes a youth Easter Egg Hunt.

 NATOMA Lodge has actively supported the Masonic Students Assistance Program (MSAP), a program instituted by the Grand Lodge of California that provides awareness education and training to public teachers, school administrators and counselors for the identification and care of "at risk".
 State education leaders have recognized this Masonic community outreach program for its significant contribution to a safer and more secure environment for the children of California.
 NATOMA Lodge No. 64 is recognized by Grand Lodge as a significant contributor and leader among California Lodges in its support of MSAP.

 We are active supporters of community youth groups including direct sponsorship of our concordant Masonic youth organization, NATOMA Assembly No. 90 International Order of the Rainbow for Girls.
-Each year we hold a benefit auction to raise money for the our Rainbow Girls and the Folsom’s Boy Scouts Troop 1855.
 In addition, we have sponsored numerous Eagle Scout projects that have helped develop these young men, and can be seen and enjoyed throughout the city and county as improvements to our community.

 This incomplete list is but a sampling of what NATOMA Masons Do.